diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 As for the environment, we need to create a dedicated folder to place the custom configurations of the agents: we create the `algo` folder in the `./sheeprl/configs` folder and we place the `custom_ppo_agent.yaml` file.
 Under the `default` keyword, it is possible to retrieve the configurations specified in another file, in our case, since we are defining the agent, we can take the configuration from the <a href="https://github.com/Eclectic-Sheep/sheeprl/tree/main/sheeprl/configs/algo" target="_blank">algorithm config folder</a> in SheepRL, in which several SOTA agents are defined.

 {{% notice note %}}
-When defining an agent it is mandatory to define the `name` of the algorithm.
+When defining an agent it is mandatory to define the `name` of the algorithm (it must be equal to the filename of the file in which the algorithm is defined).
 The value of these parameters defines which algorithm will be used for training.
 If you inherit the default configurations of a specific algorithm, then you do not need to define it, since it is already defined in the default configs of that algorithm.
 {{% /notice %}}

 Below is reported a configuration file for a PPO agent.